mrdaniellewis/node-promise-utilities/README.md

 	}
 	defer.resolve(contents);
 } );
 ```

 ## `callback( context, fn, args... )`

 Calls a function using the node callback pattern as a promise.

+`context` is the context to call the function in.

-`fn` can be a the function name as a string, or the function its self.
+`fn` can be the function name as a string, or the function itself.

 If the callback returns more than one argument, they will be returned as an array.